drocheam/optrace/docs/source/usage/tma.rst

      - nm
      - wavelength for the analysis

-The above properties can be simply accessed like the following examples:
+Access the properties in the following way:

 .. doctest::